Methods for treating spinal stenosis

-Spinal stenosis treatment is aimed at alleviating a patient’s symptoms of pain, numbness, tingling and/or muscle weakness rather than on addressing the narrowing of the spinal canal.
-The majority of patients are able to diminish their pain and discomfort through the use of non-surgical techniques, though some might need to consider surgical treatment.
+Spinal stenosis describes the narrowing of the spinal canal in your lumbar or lower back, which causes nerves to be pinched as the narrowing occurs.
+Treatment for this condition is aimed at alleviating a patient’s symptoms of pain, numbness, tingling and muscle weakness rather than on addressing the narrowing of the spinal canal.
+The majority of patients are able to diminish their pain and discomfort through the use of nonsurgical techniques, though some might need to consider surgical treatment, like the options outlined in the following article.

-A spinal stenosis treatment regimen typically consists of one or more conservative, non-surgical techniques, such as:
+A spinal stenosis treatment regimen typically consists of one or more conservative techniques, such as:

 - Physical therapy